How to arrange a trip to Marrakech

 Cheerful and lively, dusty and strange, smelly and colourful, with interesting architecture, bustling souks, beautiful attractions, fiery sunsets, and the muezzin song that echoes in the air throughout the city, Marrakech left us speechless.

 That said, not all the people who visited Marrakech were left so amazed.
 The city is chaotic, and it could feel overwhelming and stressful.
-Unlike other Moroccan cities, the vendors and “business touts” of Marrakech can be very pushy and annoying, always ready to make a buck from tourists even with scams.
+Unlike other Moroccan cities, Marrakech vendors and “business touts” can be very pushy and annoying, always ready to make a buck from tourists even with scams.
 Nonetheless, we’ve visited Marrakech twice, and we can’t wait to spend a few days there once again immersed between its labyrinthine souks and the crazy Jemaa el Fna square!

 BEST TIME TO VISIT MARRAKECH